PROG7314-POE-SSB/PROG7314-POE-Part-2-Android-App/README.md

 PantryChef is packed with features designed to create a seamless cooking journey, from pantry to plate.

-### Core Features
+#### Core Features

--   **Single Sign-On (SSO) & Biometric Authentication:** Securely log in via Google Sign-In, email/password, or biometrics (fingerprint/face ID) for quick and frictionless access.
+-   **Single Sign-On (SSO) & Biometric Authentication:** Securely log in via Google Sign-In, email/password, or biometrics for quick access.

--   **User Settings Management:** A dedicated profile section to manage account details, update dietary preferences, customize notifications, and switch between light/dark themes.
+-   **User Settings Management:** A dedicated profile section to manage account details, update dietary preferences, customise notifications, and switch themes.

--   **REST API Integration:** A robust Node.js backend handles all data operations, ensuring a scalable and secure connection between the app and the database.

--   **Offline Mode with Synchronization:** View and edit your pantry, recipes, and shopping lists even without an internet connection.
-Changes are automatically synced when you're back online.
+-   **Offline Mode:** View and edit your pantry, recipes, and shopping lists without an internet connection.
+Changes are cached locally and synced automatically when connectivity is restored.

--   **Real-Time Push Notifications:** Receive timely expiry alerts for pantry items and personalized recipe suggestions via Firebase Cloud Messaging.
+-   **Real-Time Push Notifications:** Receive timely expiry alerts and personalised recipe suggestions via Firebase Cloud Messaging.

--   **Multi-Language Support:** Full support for English, Afrikaans, and isiZulu to ensure an inclusive experience for a diverse audience.
+-   **Multi-Language Support:** Full support for English, Afrikaans, and isiZulu.

-### Innovative Features
+#### Innovative Features

--   🧠 **AI-Powered Recipe Discovery:** Generate personalized recipes by analyzing your pantry's contents using the SuperCook and Edamam APIs.
+-   🧠 **AI-Powered Recipe Discovery:** Generate personalised recipes by analysing your pantry's contents using the SuperCook and Edamam APIs.

 -   🥫 **Intelligent Pantry Management:** Add items by scanning with your camera (Vision AI), using voice input, or manual entry.
-The app tracks quantities and expiration dates to help prevent waste.

--   🛒 **Smart Shopping List Generator:** Automatically create shopping lists from recipes.
-The app intelligently subtracts items you already have and organizes the list by store layout.
+-   🛒 **Smart Shopping List Generator:** Automatically create shopping lists from recipes, intelligently subtracting items you already own.

--   🧑‍🍳 **Interactive Recipe Assistant:** An integrated Cohere-powered chatbot provides real-time cooking help, offering ingredient substitutions, technique explanations, and troubleshooting advice.
+-   🧑‍🍳 **Interactive Recipe Assistant:** An integrated Cohere-powered chatbot provides real-time cooking help, offering ingredient substitutions and technique explanations.

--   📅 **Advanced Meal Planning:** Plan your meals for the week or month using a calendar interface and generate a consolidated shopping list for the entire period.

--   📉 **Food Waste Prevention Dashboard:** Get "Priority Recipes" that use soon-to-expire ingredients and view reports on your food usage habits.

--   📲 **Recipe Sharing:** Easily export and share your favorite recipes with friends and family via WhatsApp, email, or other platforms.

 * * * * *

 Technology Stack & Architecture
 -------------------------------

-PantryChef is built on a modern, three-tier architecture for scalability and maintainability.
+PantryChef is built on a modern, three-tier architecture designed for scalability and maintainability.

 -   **Frontend:**